aniasse/forum-authentication/README.md

 ### Communication

-- Registered users can create posts and comments.
+- Registered users can create posts adding image to a post and comments.
 - Categories can be associated with posts.
 - All posts and comments are visible to all users.